Trump likely to visit Japan for state visit in May: media

 Abe has said Japan is committed to normalizing diplomatic relations with North Korea and has pledged to work with China to resolve tensions on the peninsula.

-The White House and the Japanese embassy in Washington did not immediately respond to requests for comment.
+The White House and the Japanese Embassy in Washington did not immediately respond to requests for comment.

-Reporting by Makini Brice; Additional reporting by David Brunnstrom and Susan Heavey; Editing by Chizu Nomiyama and Susan Thomas
+Reporting by Makini Brice; Additional reporting by David Brunnstrom, Susan Heavey and Jeff Mason; Editing by Susan Thomas and Bill Trott